glahitette/kubernetes/k8s_cheat_sheet.md

     - `expose` will create everything needed...much faster than creating a service and editing it to set the correct selector labels
       - `k -n pluto create service clusterip project-plt-6cc-svc --tcp 3333:80 $do`
   - ...for an nginx deployment, which serves on port 80 and connects to the containers on port 8000: `k expose deployment nginx --port=80 --target-port=8000 [--type ClusterIp|NodePort|...] $do`
+- Note: A NodePort Service kind of lies on top of a ClusterIP one, making the ClusterIP Service reachable on the Node IPs (internal and external).

 ## Update resources

 - Add / remove a label: `k label pods my-pod new-label=awesome` / `k label pods my-pod new-label-`
+- Recreate the pods in a deployment: `k -n moon rollout restart deploy web-moon`
 - Perform a rolling update to change the image used in the fish Deployment to nginx:1.21.5 (2 options):
 ```
 k edit deployment fish